 How To Disinfect Your Mattress: Protect Your Health!

-In addition to getting rid of mold, dirt and other types of bacteria, including dust mites, baking soda is a deodorizer which will have your mattress smelling "as good as new"
+In addition to getting rid of mold, dirt, and other types of bacteria - including dust mites - baking soda is a deodorizer which will have your mattress smelling nice and fresh!

 What can you do about this problem?
 Experts recommend changing your mattress every 10 years, but that all depends on the quality of the product and what kind of use you give it.

 One thing is for sure: during the entire lifespan of your mattress, it is crucial that you periodically clean it in order to get rid of those nasty dust mites.

 Today, we’ll show you how you can disinfect your mattress.
 It’s really easy!